Pittsburgh refrigerator cat: Publication in Britain

+Debunking

 The cold storage cats story was investigated, and debunked, as early as June 1895 in several papers.
 The Salt Lake Tribune wrote that the truth about the wonderful "breed" had been published in the American Naturalist, and was far less remarkable than the original stories circulating in the press.
 The American Naturalist noted that an account of the cats had been reprinted in some "excellent scientific journals" in England, though the journals had shown a lack of caution in reprinting material from newspapers without independently verifying it.
 Mrs. Alice Bodington had written to the secretary of the Cold-Storage Company to ascertain the truth about the cats.
 He responded that the newspaper article was an exaggeration.
 The cold-storage house was divided into rooms of various sizes, with temperatures ranging from 10-40 F. When the company discovered mice (not rats) in one of those rooms, they transferred one of the cats from the general warehouse to the affected cold-storage room.
 While there, the cat had a litter of seven kittens.
 Four kittens were transferred to the general warehouses, while three remained in the cold-storage house.
 Once the cold-room kittens were old enough to be independent, their mother was returned to the general warehouse.
 The sudden change of temperature made her listless, but when she was returned to the cold-storage room she immediately revived.
 The secretary of the Cold-Storage Company described the cats' whiskers as being normal length (contrary to Lyddeker's description) while the fur was thicker than the cats in the other warehouses.
 He wrote that the cats living in the cold room were larger, stronger and healthier than the cats in any of the other warehouses.

 The American Naturalist concluded that the change of environment had the same effect as the change of season from summer to winter i.e. the cats grew a thicker coat.
 It was not a case of survival through natural selection of a chance variation.
 It was also likely that the thick-furred adult cat simply found the sudden change back to warm quarters uncomfortable, just as a person in a heavy coat would find the sudden change uncomfortable.
 Nevertheless, reports continued to circulate later in 1895 stating that it was impossible to keep the mother cat in good health in the warm rooms, but that she thrived in the cold rooms.
 According to a widely reprinted report in 1899, Mr F. Lydekker, an Englishman and Fellow of the Royal Society, had published the first scientific account that did justice to a variety of cat peculiar to the US, and found in the vicinity of Pittsburgh.